anatman-org/prime/README.md

 > So when those like Desmond Tutu -- who suffered with his people generations of oppression -- say things, it is worth trying to understand them completely
 > in context

+lalla says,

+    let your body wear your knowing
+    let your heart sing songs

 so this is all an invitation beyond the borders of this art into what other people think, can think, may think,